-Moreover, \citet{Tammann72}, \citet{MD77}, \citet{Sodre+89}, \citet{Biviano+92}, \citet{Colless_1996}, \citet{ABM98}, and later \citet{Boselli_2006}, showed that the line-of-sight (LoS hereafter) velocity distributions of galaxies in clusters is type-dependent.
-While ETGs display a virialised Gaussian velocity distribution, LTGs exhibit strong deviations from Gaussianity, being the distribution generally broader and, in some cases, asymmetric \citep{ZF93,Biviano+97}.
-These differences in velocity distributions are probably due to LTGs orbits being more elongated and to their anisotropic infall from the surrounding large scale filaments, and serve as an indirect evidence for their infall onto the cluster core (\textit{e.g.} \citealt{Mamon_2019,Pizzuti_2025b}).
-The more elongated orbits of spiral, gas-rich, star forming galaxies in dense environments suggest that these galaxies are subject to dynamic gas depletion, mainly due to ram pressure stripping, leading to star formation quenching and morphological transofrmations of LTGs into ETGs, eventually producing the predominant population of red quiescent systems of present day clusters.
+Moreover, \citet{Tammann72}, \citet{MD77}, \citet{Sodre+89}, \citet{Biviano+92}, \citet{Colless_1996}, \citet*{ABM98}, and later \citet{Boselli_2006} showed that the line-of-sight (LoS) velocity distributions of galaxies in clusters is type-dependent.
+While ETGs display a virialised Gaussian velocity distribution, LTGs exhibit strong deviations from Gaussianity, the distribution being generally broader and, in some cases, asymmetric \citep{ZF93,Biviano+97}.
+These differences in velocity distributions are probably due to LTGs' orbits being more elongated and to their anisotropic infall from the surrounding large-scale filaments, and serve as an indirect evidence of their infall into the cluster core (e.g. \citealt{Mamon_2019,Pizzuti_2025b}).
+The more elongated orbits of spiral, gas-rich, star-forming galaxies in dense environments suggest that these galaxies are subject to dynamic gas depletion, mainly due to ram pressure stripping, leading to star formation quenching and morphological transformations of LTGs into ETGs, eventually producing the predominant population of red quiescent systems of present-day clusters.